All the integers are rational numbers. Justify the statement.

 A rational number is formed when any two integers, such as p and q, are expressed in the form of p/q, where q ≠ 0.

-Answer: All integers are rational numbers as they can be expressed in the rational numbers form of p/q, where q ≠ 0.
+Answer: All integers are rational numbers as they can be expressed as p/q, where p, q are integers and q ≠ 0.

 Let us consider the conditions given in the question to find the required numbers.

-Since we know that integers are numbers without any fractional component.
+Since we know that integers are a collection of whole numbers and negatives of whole numbers.
 Let's take a few examples to see how can we express integers as rational numbers.

 4 is an integer but we can express 4 as 4/1 or 8/2 or 12/3 and all these are rational numbers.